Five Major Ways to Improve Executive Succession

 2. Coach Ideal Candidates for Success

-Our experience indicates that these scenarios are often due to poor candidate preparation.
-The candidate maybe just did not prepare for the interviews and assessments.
-There was even possibly overconfidence.
+Our experience indicates that these scenarios often come from poor candidate preparation.
+The candidate did not prepare adequately for the interviews and assessments.
+There may be overconfidence.
 The candidate took the discussions too lightly.
 Answers to key interview questions were not succinct, they ran long or were uninformed.
 Answers to questions like, what would you do differently in this role, were not well thought out.

 Keep in mind good outside recruiters coach their candidates well.
 They prep on critical issues, on competency success factors and on key selection criteria.
-They also fully prepare the client with comprehensive candidate reports.
-The same should happen to internal candidates whether there are external candidates or not.
+They fully prepare the client as well with comprehensive candidate reports and oral briefings.
+The same should happen for internal candidates whether there are external candidates or not.

 Best Practice: Assure candidate preparedness and knowledge consistency amongst both internal and external candidates.
 Prepare internal candidates as if they are outsiders.